 What are the romance languages called in other romance languages?

-Most other Latin-based languages call Latin-based languages Romance languages.
+Most other Latin-based languages are called Latin-based languages Romance languages.

 How did Rome get its name?